 Spring and Autumn are not really distinct seasons but more transitional periods as winter becomes summer.

 During the Spring the weather progressively gets warmer as the days march on.
-By the end of May Summer is in full swing and heat waves can strike triggering dangerously hot periods.
-April is about the most agreeable time the weather is very warm but still bearable.
-But any time in Spring will be a fantastic time to Visit.
+By the end of May, Summer is in full swing and heat waves can strike, triggering dangerously hot periods.
+April is about the most agreeable time and the weather is very warm but still bearable.
+But any time in Spring will be a fantastic time to visit.